Skip to main content

 Children’s Books, by James W. Watson

-Grandson of the acclaimed illustrator Emmett Watson, who created many beautiful wartime covers for the Toronto Star Weekly, James W. Watson wrote six children’s books – one named for each of his grandchildren – and illustrated them with Emmett’s images.
-After I wrote about Emmett Watson, Jim mailed me copies of the children’s books, beautifully printed, and available for purchase on Amazon.
+Grandson of the acclaimed illustrator Emmett Watson, who created many beautiful wartime covers for the Toronto Star Weekly, James W. Watson wrote six children’s books — one named for each of his grandchildren — and illustrated them with Emmett’s images.
+He found me online when I stumbled across my collection of Star Weekly covers, which you can see here: Star Weekly at War.

 From Sea to Sky: Joseph’s Tale of War

-Thankfully George Halpern wrote this biography of his father Joseph Halpern so that we could read about this man’s incredible wartime experiences.
+Thankfully, George Halpern wrote this biography of his father Joseph Halpern so that we could read about this man’s incredible wartime experiences.
 Born in Poland, he was conscripted into the Russian air force, became a pilot, was shot down four times and survived.

-George asked me to “blurb” his book – that’s when another author writes a brief recommendation – and I was happy to do so.
+George asked me to “blurb” his book – that’s when another author writes a brief endorsement – and I was happy to do so.
 George sent me a copy of the book in appreciation.
 The book is available from Amazon here: From School to Sky: Joseph’s Tale of War.

 The Air Combat Paintings of Robert Taylor